-Paradise Point Villa & Hanging Garden Villa - Review Page 1
+Paradise Point Villa & Apartment - Review Page 1

-If you have toured the northern Caribbean coast of Tobago, you will almost certainly have stopped at the lookout point immediately above Paradise Point and Hanging Garden Villa and admired the wonderful views of Castara Bay and village.
-No doubt you also commented on the good fortune of those lucky enough to stay in the property beneath you.
+If you have ever toured Tobago, you will probably have stopped at the lookout point, 1½ miles before Castara, and admired the wonderful view of the bay and village.
+No doubt, you will also have commented on the good fortune of those lucky enough to stay in the property immediately below.
+This is Paradise Point.

 The buttons above present articles sequentially, in the order shown in the menu bar

 at the top of the page.
 You are currently on the Property Review page in the Accommodation menu.